Turbo Connection: Reasoning as Information Flow from Higher to Lower Layers: Method

 \item Otherwise (when no connection $(s \to l)$ exists):

 \end{itemize}

 \(\mathcal{D}(\cdot)\) is a learnable linear projection specific to each connection.
 We can initialize \(\mathcal{D}(\cdot)\) to be all zeros when finetuning, so that the model behaves the same as the original LLM at the start of training.
 The multiplier $\alpha$ scales the strength of downward connections.
 It does not affect the model's theoretical representational power, but encourages greater utilization of the connections during training.
 By default we set \(\alpha\) to 100.
 The effect of different multiplier values is analyzed in Section \ref{sec:vs_gs}.
+Note that there can be multiple connections, as shown in Figure~\ref{fig:dense}.

 Because \(\boldsymbol{h}^{(i)}_l\) depends only on tokens \(0,\dots,i\), the computation can proceed token-by-token from left to right.
 TurboConn preserves the standard language modeling paradigm and can be trained using the conventional autoregressive loss: